 In 2018, Sarah published Tomorrow Will Be Different.
 The book recounts her experiences fighting for equality in Delaware and nationally, as well as her relationship with her late husband, Andrew Cray, for whom McBride was a caregiver throughout a battle with cancer that ultimately claimed his life.

 McBride lives in Wilmington’s Highlands neighborhood, blocks away from where she was raised.
 She is a graduate of Cab Calloway School of the Arts and American University.
-Sarah serves on several local boards, including the board of the Delaware Art Museum.

 This campaign is powered by grassroots supporters like you.
 If you’re serious about getting advocates like Sarah elected in Delaware, chip in to help keep our campaign going: